knative/eventing/docs/spec/sources.md

 Sources SHOULD produce CloudEvents with the `knsource` CloudEvent extension identifying the originating [Source Custom Object](#source-custom-objects).
-It is highly-recommended producing the `knsource` CloudEvent extension.
+It is highly-recommended to produce the `knsource` CloudEvent extension.

 The `knsource` value SHOULD be of the form `<plural>.<group>/<name>`, where: